Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • vegetable oils (linseed, olive, sunflower);

 Don't forget to increase your physical activity.
-Try to be outdoors more, go swimming, dance, run in the morning, attend fitness classes or yoga.
+Try to be more outdoors, swim, dance, run in the morning, attend fitness or yoga classes.
 Any feasible physical activity will only benefit.

-Of the alternative means to reduce blood viscosity, experts recommend hirudotherapy (treatment with leeches).
-Sticking to the skin, they inject special enzymes into the blood, contributing to its thinning and improving fluidity.
+Of the alternative means that help reduce blood viscosity, experts recommend hirudotherapy (treatment with leeches).
+By sucking on the skin, they inject special enzymes into the blood that help to thin it and improve its fluidity.

 Folk remedies

-Infusions and decoctions of medicinal herbs have long been used in folk medicine to thin the blood.
-For this purpose, wormwood, horse chestnut, sweet clover, chicory, clover, hawthorn, and willow bark are used.
+For blood thinning in folk medicine, infusions and decoctions of medicinal herbs have long been used.
+For this purpose, wormwood, horse chestnut, sweet clover, chicory, clover, hawthorn, willow bark are used.
 Here are some popular recipes:

-The leaves and flowers of this plant contain the substance coumarin, which is a natural anticoagulant that thins the blood.
-To prepare a decoction 1 tbsp. l. dry raw materials are poured with a glass of boiling water, insisted for 15 minutes under a closed lid, filtered and taken several times a day in a volume of 50 ml.
+The leaves and flowers of this plant contain coumarin, a natural blood thinning anticoagulant.
+To prepare a decoction of 1 tbsp. l. dry raw materials are poured with a glass of boiling water, insisted for 15 minutes under a closed lid, filtered and taken several times a day in a volume of 50 ml.

 Willow bark decoction

 Grind dry bark, measure 1 tbsp. l. and pour 400 ml of boiling water.
-Darken the mixture over low heat for 20 minutes and insist in a closed container for 4 hours.
-Filter the finished broth, divide it into three parts and drink this volume during the day.
+Simmer the mixture over low heat for 20 minutes and leave in a closed container for 4 hours.
+Filter the ready-made broth, divide into three parts and drink this volume during the day.
 The course of treatment is at least a month.

-Crush the horse chestnuts with a hammer, collect the hard peel, and discard the pulp.
+Crush the fruit of the horse chestnut with a hammer, collect the hard peel, and discard the pulp.
 Place 50 g of chopped peel in a container, pour 500 ml of vodka and leave in a dark place for 2 weeks.
 After this period, strain the finished tincture and take 1 tsp. half an hour before meals.
-The indicated dose of tincture must first be diluted in a quarter cup of cool, boiled water.
+The specified dose of tincture must first be diluted in a quarter of a glass of cool, boiled water.

-Before starting treatment with folk remedies, you should consult a doctor, as some diseases are a contraindication to their use.
+Before starting treatment with folk remedies, you must consult a doctor, since some diseases are a contraindication to their use.

 In this article we will talk about: